Time and the Trickster

-"In my records I found a similar energy reading in the solar system that was too weak to track over three months ago.
-Doing a similar scan K-9 and I have found that the crash was controlled after the ship was slingshoted around the Earth."
+"In my records, I found a similar energy reading in the solar system that was too weak to track over three months ago.
+Doing a similar scan K-9 and I have found that the crash was controlled after the ship was slingshotted around the Earth."

-"So the crash was for show," Rose deduced.
+"So the crash was for show," Rose deduced with a deepening frown.
 "And the aliens have been here three months.
 Good work boys," Rose told them.
-"Spock run checks on government defense systems and make sure that nothing has been tampered with.
+"Spock run checks on government defence systems and make sure that nothing has been tampered with.
 K-9 I want you to work on whatever that energy coming from the North Sea is.
 Report to me when you have something."

 "Affirmative," K-9 replied.